parttimenerd/dsharpy/README.rst

 ----
 - using the passed epsilon and delta values to compute the amc_epsilon, the amc_delta and the number of iterations
 - larger test cases
-- more preprocessing (find independent parts, …)
 - implement new algorithms
+    - more randomization
+- test maxcount
+- documentation